 An ideal software development team would, for many executives, be one that is easily scalable allowing them to add more team members as project requirements grow.
 With a general shortage of IT resources in the market, coupled with slow speed and high costs of recruitment and training, the situation is far from ideal, especially when you need to adjust team size dynamically.
 An alternative option would be to go with an outsourcing partner who will help support software development team size and provide an opportunity for adding additional team members, especially if they have a buffer.

-Hopefully this best practices has given you a valuable insight into the factors that need to be taken into consideration when deciding whether to use an in-house team or an external outsourcing partner.
+Hopefully this best practices has given you a valuable insight into the factors that need to be taken into consideration when deciding whether to use an in-house team or an external outsourcing software development team.

-With the scope and complexity of an average software project today, it is more important than ever to have an adequate team in place which will ensure investment in technology brings real value to the business and makes it ready for the future.
+With the scope and complexity of an average software project today, it is more important than ever to have an adequate software development team in place which will ensure investment in technology brings real value to the business and makes it ready for the future.